RobSenseTech/Phenix_DevKit_SD_file/README.md

 There is a pre-build Ardupilot in ubuntu core filesystem, and it will start automatically after ubuntu core boot-up.

 **PS: ubuntu core default user: robsense, password: robsense**

+### Ramdisk

+1. Copy these files to SD Card:
+   - BOOT.bin
+   - devicetree.dtb
+   - uImage
+   - filesystem/ramdisk/uramdisk.image.gz
+   - filesystem/ramdisk/uEnv.txt

+There is a pre-build Ardupilot in ramdisk filesystem, and it will start automatically after Linux boot-up.